 While existing estimates for a rupture in coming decades are higher for the Banning and Garnet Hill strands and the San Gorgonio Pass fault zone than for the Mission Creek strand, the relative risks for earthquakes along different strands has remained uncertain.
 To overcome the limitations of existing models, Kimberly Blisniuk and colleagues investigated the long-term deformation rates of the Mission Creek and Banning strands, calculating their fault-slip rates using cumulative records of fault motion preserved over time in nearby landforms.

 Based on field mapping conducted using lidar data, the researchers chose Pushawalla Canyon as the best site to conduct their slip rate measurements.
 Blisniuk et al. found evidence of geologically recent slips from the faults at these latitudes, including streams carved out from late Pleistocene rock and gullies in steep-walled canyons that likely date from the Holocene.

-The researchers determined that the Mission Creek strand accounts for about 21.5 millimeters per year of the San Andreas fault’s total 24.1 millimeter per year slip rate, while the Banning strand accounts for only about 2.5 millimeters per year of the slip rate.
-The findings indicate that the Mission Creek strand, which has received less attention for its earthquake risks than the Banning strand, Garnet Hill strand, and San Gorgonio Pass, may be a greater hazard than previously thought.
+The researchers determined that the Mission Creek strand accounts for about 21.5 millimeters per year of the San Andreas fault’s total 24.1 millimeters per year slip rate, while the Banning strand accounts for only about 2.5 millimeters per year of the slip rate.
+The findings indicate that the Mission Creek strand, which has received less attention for its earthquake risks than the Banning strand, Garnet Hill strand, and San Gorgonio Pass, maybe a greater hazard than previously thought.